sajjaphani/learn-java/README.md

 ## Concurrency

 This section contains some examples of multi-threading in Java.
+The [document](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/package-summary.html) from Javadoc provides good starting point with a brief descriptions of the main components.

 ### Threads